VB6Hobbyst7/ImGTA/README.md

 # ImGTA
-This mod helps you debug GTA V scripts by watching and interacting with internal global variables.<br />
+This mod helps you debug GTA V scripts by watching and interacting with internal local and global variables.<br />
 Some of the functionalities are only available to GTA V build version 372 (online 1.27) because they use global addresses directly and these are dependent on version.<br />
 As the information based on globals is reverse engineered, it is sometimes without useful description or it can be wrongly described.
 Please let us know if you have any correction.